timjedrek/portfolio-project/README.md

 * JS script from version 3 used
 * Completed draft on March 4, 2022<br>
 * Deployed on March 5, 2022<br>
+* After deployment, repository has become obsolete.
+Further updates to any files shall occur with hosted repository.